SIakovlev/CarND_Term1_P5/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some images that show how the pipeline works:
+Ultimately I searched on 4 different scales using YUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+The images at each stage of working pipeline are provided in the next section.
 ---

 ### Video Implementation